willpatterson/LogoBatch/README.rst

 LogoPipe
 ********

-``LogoPipe`` is a simple software pipeline that is designed to automate the process of running NetLogo analyses in the ``Slurm Scheduler`` and managing output.
+``LogoPipe`` is a simple software pipeline designed to automate the process of running thousands of NetLogo models on a beowulf cluster using ``The Slurm Scheduler`` or ``SSH``.

 Model Directory
 ---------------

-LogoPipe takes a model directory as input that is searched for input CSV files containing command parameters.
+LogoPipe takes a model directory as input.
+The input directory is searched for CSV files containing parameters to be passed to headless netlogo.

 Model Directory structure:
 ==========================